James Bryce, 1st Viscount Bryce: Member of Parliament

+Of the whole membership of the Liberal party no man has more influence with the people of England than Lord Bryce.
+His support of any question pending will consequently be most valuable to the government and as he is a thorough radical, it is not likely that the government can produce anything particularly in the line of social reform that will not meet with his approval.

 The American Commonwealth (1888)

 Bryce had become well known in America for his book The American Commonwealth (1888), a thorough examination of the institutions of the United States from the point of view of a historian and constitutional lawyer.
 Bryce painstakingly reproduced the travels of Alexis de Tocqueville, who wrote Democracy in America (1835–1840).
 Tocqueville had emphasised the egalitarianism of early-19th-century America, but Bryce was dismayed to find vast inequality: "Sixty years ago, there were no great fortunes in America, few large fortunes, no poverty.
 Now there is some poverty ... and a greater number of gigantic fortunes than in any other country of the world" and "As respects education ... the profusion of...elementary schools tends to raise the mass to a higher point than in Europe ... [but] there is an increasing class that has studied at the best universities.
 It appears that equality has diminished [in this regard] and will diminish further."
 The work was heavily used in academia, partly as a result of Bryce's close friendships with men such as James B. Angell, President of the University of Michigan and successively Charles W. Eliot and Abbott Lawrence Lowell at Harvard.
 The work also became a key text for American writers seeking to popularise a view of American history as distinctively Anglo-Saxon.
-The American Commonwealth contains Bryce's observation that "the enormous majority" of American women opposed their own right to vote.
+The American Commonwealth contains Bryce's observation that "the enormous majority" of those American women he had spoken to opposed their own right to vote.